onehouseinc/LakeView/README.md

 With the Pull Model, you will grant LakeView access to your Hudi metadata files with an IAM role template.
 LakeView will continuously pull the latest metadata.
 1. Open the [LakeView console](https://cloud.onehouse.ai/lakeview/signup).
 1. Download the configuration file from the LakeView console and fill in all configurations.
+See details on each configuration [here](#lakeview-configurations-explained).
 1. Upload the filled-in configuration file to the LakeView console.
 1. LakeView will automatically generate an IAM template from the configuration file you uploaded.
 Download this IAM template from the LakeView console and apply the permissions in your cloud account.